ZertoPublic/Z4K/docs/HowToDeployZerto.md

-## Downloading the Zerto Operations Help Utility
+## Download the Zerto Operations Help Utility

 -   Download the Help Utility so you can enter Zerto operations commands.
 This is a bash script wrapper for the kubectl API extension.
 -   To use the Help Utility, first download then run the command